-The chairman of Essex County Council says he 'fully supports' Inspire2INVOLVE
+The Chairman of Essex County Council said he 'fully supports' Inspire2INVOLVE

 Councillor John Jowers was speaking at the launch event of Inspire2INVOLVE, a programme run by social mobility charity Villiers Park Educational Trust and Emmanuel College, University of Cambridge, held at Basildon Lower Academy.
 His comments were echoed by the council's Deputy Cabinet Member for Education, Councillor Tony Ball, and the Deputy Mayor of Basildon, Daniel Lawrence.

 Twenty Year 12 students from the county will start Inspire2INVOLVE, which develops key academic and personal skills through activities including a residential course in Cambridge and the creation and leadership of enrichment activities in their schools.